secretstartups/handbook/sales/field-operations/customer-success-operations/cs-ops-programs/index.html.md

 - `New - Connected`
 - `Growth`

-Learn more about the GitLab Admin contact role requirement [here](https://about.gitlab.com/handbook/sales/field-operations/sales-systems/gtm-technical-documentation/#gitlab-admin-contact-required)
+Learn more about the GitLab Admin contact role requirement [on the Gainsight Go-To-Market Technical Documentation page](https://about.gitlab.com/handbook/sales/field-operations/sales-systems/gtm-technical-documentation/#gitlab-admin-contact-required).

 Programs may also be sent to Sold To contacts, for our web-direct digital-only customers.